 My Opinionated Choices

 Personally, I think Python is today’s best all-around language for test automation.
 Python is wonderful because its conciseness lets the programmer expressively capture the essence of the test case.
 It also has very rich test support packages.
+Check out this article: Why Python is Great for Test Automation.
 Java is a good choice as well – it has a rich platform of tools and packages, and continuous integration with Java is easy with Maven/Gradle/ANT and Jenkins.
 I’ve heard that Ruby is another good choice for reasons similar to Python, but I have not used it myself.

 Other languages are poor choices for test automation.
 While they could be used for automation, they likely should not be used.
 C and C++ are inconvenient because they are very low-level and lack robust frameworks.
 Perl is dangerous because it simply does not provide the consistency and structure for scalable, self-documenting code.
 Functional languages like LISP and Haskell are difficult because they do not translate well from test case procedures.
 They may be useful, however, for some lower-level data testing.